Spark to RWC customers on kick-off day: You need a new plan

 "Because we have seen the number of customers signing up for a Spark Sport RWC Tournament pass swell hugely, we've stepped up these cross checks and communicated with a number of additional customers in the last few days," Spark said.

-The customers that we are contacting fall into three categories.
+The customers that we are contacting fall into four categories.

 "First, Spark customers who we've previously contacted a few months ago to advise them that their broadband is unlikely to be streaming ready – this is effectively a reminder letter," Spark said.